5 Top Tips for Teaching Remotely

 IDL also offers a range of complimentary fun worksheets that can be downloaded for your learners to complete at home.

-IDL are currently offering 50% off whole school licences to help support schools during closures until the 1st July 2020.
-Email email@example.com for more information.
+IDL are currently offering unlimited trials of IDL Literacy and Numeracy until 11th September 2020 and 50% off whole school licences to help support schools during closures until the 1st July 2020.
+Email firstname.lastname@example.org for more information.